balechon/excercise_ioet/README.md

 ### Recomendations
 - Be shure that your input file is in the ***"input_file"*** folder
 - The extension of the input file is **.txt**
-- Follow the next structure to register the hours of the workers
+- Follow the next structure to register the hours of the workers in the input file

 ![structure](https://user-images.githubusercontent.com/75377942/141385730-c09f4c8a-4898-4aeb-9d68-39bd9ee3f080.jpg)